valentingol/gan-face-editing/README.md

 All steps of the pipeline can be run individually and the results after all steps are saved in `res/run1`.

-The final images are saved under `res/run1/images_post_depth_segmentation`.

 You can avoid using the pre-computed translation with `--translation.use_precomputed=False`.
+Then, the only translations that will be used are the ones you have created with the editor API.

 ## Postprocessing

-All transformation can be run individually even if the project was designed to work with `apps/run_pipeline.py` in order to be consistent with custom configurations (see "Configurations" section).
+The pipeline of transformations include many transformations.
+All of them can be run individually even if the project was designed to work with `apps/run_pipeline.py` in order to be consistent with custom configurations (see "Configurations" section).

 ## encoder4editing